-There are many different options available to you for cavity fillings, and each of them have their benefits and drawbacks.
+There are many different options available to you for cavity fillings, and each of them has its benefits and drawbacks.
 The types of materials available to you include gold, silver, amalgam, composite, porcelain, and even glass.
-The most common material we use is composite tooth colored material, but the best option for you will be discussed with you when you consult with Dr. Travis Hunsaker.
+The most common material we use is a composite tooth-colored material, but the best option for you will be discussed with you when you consult with Dr. Travis Hunsaker.

 Taking Care of Your Fillings

 You may experience some sensitivity and pain after receiving tooth fillings, but this discomfort should subside.
 Don’t neglect your oral care routine.
 Instead, try products designed specifically to protect sensitive teeth.
-Crest Pro-Health Sensitive Plus Enamel Shield Toothpaste protects sensitive teeth, and also provides protection against future tooth decay.
+Crest Pro-Health Sensitive Plus Enamel Shield Toothpaste protects sensitive teeth and also protects against future tooth decay.
 In addition, Oral-B Glide Floss for sensitive gums shouldn’t irritate the area around tooth fillings.

 When to Replace an Old Filling

 Most fillings will last you many years, but there are times when a filling will need to be replaced.
-Reasons for this are often due to wearing of the fillings from teeth grinding, chewing, clinching your teeth.
-Depending how sever these actions are will dictate how long your filling will last.
+Reasons for this are often due to wearing of the fillings from teeth grinding, chewing, and clenching your teeth.
+Depending how severe these actions are will dictate how long your filling will last.

 When you start to notice signs of wear on your fillings, you will want to reach out to Hunsaker Dental as soon as you can so that we can take a look at it and properly assess how to care for this worn filling.
 If you have a cracked filling, the last thing you want to do is continue to chew on that filling because it could damage the actual tooth surrounding the damaged filling, and this could lead to a more complicated repair.